(Revised February 2017) A printable PDF Version is available.

 The California Earthquake Authority (CEA) provides most earthquake insurance in California.
-The CEA offers several basic policies, including a new Homeowners Choice policy.
-You cannot buy earthquake insurance directly from the CEA.
-But you can buy it from insurance companies that are members of CEA.
+CEA offers earthquake policies, for homeowners, mobile home owners, condo unit owners and renters.
+You cannot buy earthquake insurance directly from CEA you buy it directly from insurance companies that are members of CEA.

 Visit the CEA website for more information..

 There are three (3) main parts of the basic earthquake coverage offered by the California Earthquake Authority (CEA).

 Part 1: Your dwelling coverage.
 This is sometimes referred to as Coverage A and covers your home up to a certain amount, called the limit.